jdohertydev/higher-or-lower-v2/README.md

 * Area to say if the answer is correct or incorrect
      * If the user gets the answer correct, a green 'Correct' text is displayed however if the answer is incorrect, a red 'Incorrect' text is displayed.
 These colours are traditionally used in this context.
+     * For a better visual style, the answer area text fades out in 0.8 of a second.

 ![Screenshot of correct text](assets/images/correct.png)